There is a limitless amount of Bullet Journal page ideas out there, and today we’ll be talking about creating routine spreads.

 But your routines don’t have to be limited by that!

-If you’re just discovering the planning world (or started a Bullet Journal) it’s very helpful to create a planning routine.
+If you’re just discovering the planning world it’s very helpful to create a planning routine.
 Make it easier on yourself to start planning and keep it up.

 There are many amazing routine ideas out there, but you should never just copy somebody’s routine.